dytto-app/dytto-site/README.md

 -   **Error Tracking:** Logs technical errors for debugging and performance monitoring.

 The analytics system also captures UTM parameters for improved attribution and calculates session duration.

+## Supabase Edge Functions

+This project utilizes Supabase Edge Functions for certain backend logic.

+-   **Demo Function (`supabase/functions/demo/index.ts`):** This edge function serves as an API endpoint (`/functions/v1/demo`) to fetch the 10 most recent stories for a demo user.
+It is consumed by the `PhilosophyDashboard` page to display sample data without directly exposing the Supabase service key on the client-side.

 ## Available Scripts